yasserprogamer/yasserprogamer/README.md

 - 💻 I'm a programmer.
 I usually code in Python, JavaScript, Java, PHP...etc.
 - **🎧** I love music and I like to listen to songs.
 - 🧬 I like math, physics, chemistry and computer science.
-- 😅 I do not have a lot of friends.
-I have some, I like them.

 ------